software-students-fall2023/git-workflow-practice-basnetsoyuj/README.md

 However, I also appreciated the balanced view offered in this piece.
 The author does not shy away from discussing the limitations of the Software 2.0 stack, a crucial point being the 'black box' nature of these networks, which presents a big challenge in terms of accountability and debugging.

 Overall, this article drives home the exciting future of machine learning, pushing us to contemplate future programming and software paradigms.
 As a computer science student, it reinforces the ever-evolving nature of technological fields and the need for constant learning and adaptation.
 It leaves me pondering the future of software engineering.

+## Comments
+- [**Aavishkar Gautam**](https://github.com/aavishkar6): The article provides an overview of the shift in software development.
+As opposed to the explicit instructions written to solve a specific problem, the software trend is shifting towards the use of neural networks to solve problems.
+The advances in machine learning algorithms and the availability of huge amounts of data support the development of neural networks capable of solving problems that were once explicitly coded.
+As an aspiring software developer, this is a great resource to learn about the shifts and trends in the industry and update yourself constantly.
+-